carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 import library default;
 ```

-This is only permitted within a named package, and not within the main package.
+This is not permitted within the `Main` package, because the default library of
+the `Main` package has no `api` file.

 As code becomes more complex, and users pull in more code, it may also be
 helpful to add